 The Visitor Contact Station, restrooms, and trails are wheel chair accessible.

 Groups involved in outdoor classroom activities should bring paper, pencils, clipboards, and other needed materials.
 Additional equipment is available from the refuge staff.

-The auditorium inside the Visitor Contact Station seats approximately thirty individuals and may be reserved upon request for films and slide programs.
+The auditorium inside the Visitor Contact Station seats approximately fifteen individuals and may be reserved upon request for slide programs.
 However, we believe the most meaningful experience will occur in the natural environment.

 The vehicular access ramp to the beach is closed to all foot traffic.
 Groups must use the Seaside or Dune Trail boardwalks for beach access.

 In the event of inclement weather, please contact the refuge office at (757) 301‐7329 to reschedule your visit.